 Just before the fort is a park area with decorative pieces such as cannons and statues.

 An abandoned building, the insides hollow and dark, stares mournfully at passers-by.

 Panoramic shot of Fort Santiago, surrounded by a moat filled with water lilies.

 The fort has a perimeter of 620m in a triangular form, while its walls are 6.7m high and 2.4m deep.
 Its most prominent structure, the gate, is 12m high on the south wall, facing the city.
 Inside are storehouses, a chapel, sentry towers and prison cells.
 In spite of its defenses, the fort was captured numerous times – by the British, Americans and the Japanese.
-I’ve already said in a previous post on how Intramuros must be haunted, seeing as how many souls have lost their lives here, but Fort Santiago has its own horrors – during World War II, the Japanese used it as a dungeon for hundreds of prisoners, while 600 American POWs died from suffocation or hunger.
+During World War II, the Japanese used it as a dungeon for hundreds of prisoners, while 600 American POWs died from suffocation or hunger.

 War is always a terrible thing, and yet people are bound to repeat the mistakes of history.